gvonsem/BiasTests/README.md

 root -l plotBias.C
 ```

-**Note**: there are a few additional helper scripts:
+**Note**: there are a few additional helper scripts.
-- it may happen that some fits of toys fail.
+- It may happen that some fits of toys fail.
 To get rid of such toys, there is a script that can be configured and run `./removeBadFitsToys.sh`.
-- the output toy root files may have problems when merging because of additional file content that is not mergable.
+- The output toy root files may have problems when merging because of additional file content that is not mergable.
 Normally this content is already remvoved (see the rootrm comands in `Job_base.sh`).
 If this is not done, it can be redone on the fly using the script `retainTrees.sh` before hadding.